 Never give your Social Security number to anyone who contacts you out of the blue—even if they say they're from a government office.

 Synthetic Identity Theft

-This is the “latest thing” in the ID theft world.
-The thief will take parts of information from many victims and combine it.
+In this case, the thief will take parts of information from many victims and combine them to create a new identity.
 The new identity isn’t any specific person, but all the victims can be affected when it’s used.
-It will show up in the areas above, so look to those sections for additional information.

 Child Identity Theft